San Antonio Auto Accident Lawyers Answer Negligence Claim FAQs

 If you have been injured in a car accident, be sure to contact your San Antonio auto accident lawyer before moving forward with any legal issues.
 Negligence is a term you will hear often if you have been in a car accident.
 It is a legal theory that is applied if there have been injuries sustained during the car accident.
 You may be wondering what exactly negligence is and how it applies to your case.
-The following will explain what it means in a car accident lawsuit, however if you have any further questions you should contact the auto accident attorneys at Brylak Law to walk you through them.
+Below, we explain what it means in a car accident lawsuit.
+To learn more about how an San Antonio auto accident lawyer can help you in a negligence claim, contact the auto accident attorneys at Brylak Law.

 What Is Negligence?

 Negligence is when a person acts in an irresponsible or thoughtless manor that ends up causing harm to another party.
 Negligence may come in the form of running a red light, speeding, or failing to yield to pedestrians.
 It is either doing something that you should not have done, or failing to do something that you should have done.
 When a person is operating a motor vehicle, it is fair to assume that they are doing so with caution.
 The driver should be aware of other motorists and pedestrians around them.

 If the driver is not operating with caution, then they can be found to be negligent.
 If an accident occurred and someone was injured from the driver’s negligence, then they are liable for injuring the victim in the accident.
 If you have been injured in an accident, or caused an accident from your negligence, contact your local auto accident lawyer immediately.

 The term negligence refers to a behavior that is below the reasonable expectation of care that the law requires for the protection of others.
 The duty of care is defined by what a reasonable person would do in the exact or a similar situation.
 If the duty of care is not reasonably met, then you may have a case of negligence for your injury claim.
 In order to file a claim for negligence, you must be able to prove that your injuries were caused by the negligent act.